-After the accountant verifies and reconciles these reports, the accountant posts the transaction to the program entities' accounts within InvestOne and provides the reports to the reviewing accountant.
-The reviewing accountants review the reports for accuracy and approves.
+After the accountant reconciles these reports, the accountant posts the transaction to the program entities' accounts within InvestOne and provides the reports to the reviewing accountant.
+The reviewing accountants review the reports for accuracy and, if no differences are found, approves them by digitally signing the reports.
 Any differences are investigated and resolved.

-Program entities should have established controls to provide reasonable assurance that:
+Program entities should have established controls to provide reasonable assurance to:

-- Only authorized disbursement requests are used for withdrawals from the Trust Funds. - Disbursement requests are reviewed and approved. - Disbursement requests are provided to FMB within the required time frame.

-- The systems program entities use to support on-line access to ASAP are approved, tested, and properly monitored.
+- Disbursement requests are reviewed and approved to authorize withdrawals from the Trust Funds. - Disbursement requests are provided to FMB within the required time frame. - The systems program entities use to support on-line access to ASAP are approved, tested, and properly monitored.
 (UTF and GCRTF only) - ASAP access is restricted to authorized individuals.
-(UTF and GCRTF only) - Disbursement requests are accurately entered into ASAP.
-(UTF and GCRTF only) - The monthly Trust Fund financial reports provided by FMB are reviewed to ensure that disbursements are recorded accurately, and any noted discrepancies are resolved in a complete, accurate, and timely manner. - The fund balance with Treasury is reconciled with corresponding Fiscal Service records to ensure that program entities receive complete and accurate Trust Fund disbursements and any noted discrepancies are resolved in a complete, accurate, and timely manner. - Disbursement records are reconciled to Trust Fund bank's records to ensure that they receive the proper Trust Fund disbursements and any noted discrepancies are resolved in a complete, accurate, and timely manner.
+(UTF and GCRTF only)

+- Disbursement requests are accurately and completely entered into ASAP.
+(UTF and GCRTF only) - The monthly Trust Fund financial reports are reviewed to ensure that disbursements are recorded accurately, and any noted discrepancies are resolved in a complete, accurate, and timely manner.
+(Except for UTF) - The fund balance with Treasury is reconciled with corresponding Fiscal Service records to ensure that program entities receive complete and accurate Trust Fund disbursements and any noted discrepancies are resolved in a complete, accurate, and timely manner. - Disbursement records are reconciled to Trust Fund bank's records to ensure that they receive the proper Trust Fund disbursements and any noted discrepancies are resolved in a complete, accurate, and timely manner.
 (UTF only)

-- 1. Inspected the policy and procedures for the processing of disbursements and determined they were documented. - 2.
-For a selection of processed disbursement requests, inspected the Daily Transaction Support Packages (DTSPs) and determined the reviewing trust fund manager compared the disbursements from InvestOne to the disbursement requests and the disbursements were properly recorded and appropriately signed off in the DTSP. - 3.
-For a selection of processed Unemployment Trust Fund-State Unemployment Benefit disbursements, inspected the DTSPs and determined that the reviewing accountant approved the disbursements, investigated and resolved any differences noted, and documented his/her review via digital signature.
+- 1. Inspected the policy and procedures for the processing of disbursements and determined that they were documented. - 2.
+For a selection of processed disbursement requests, inspected the DTSPs and determined that the reviewing trust fund manager compared the disbursements from InvestOne to the disbursement requests and the disbursements were properly recorded and appropriately signed off in the DTSP. - 3.
+For a selection of processed Unemployment Trust Fund-State Unemployment Benefit disbursements, inspected the DTSPs and determined that the reviewing accountant approved the disbursements and documented his/her review via digital signature.
+For the portion of the control covering investigation and resolution of any differences noted, no error resolution was required of our selections.
+Thus, we were unable to perform further procedures to test the operating effectiveness of this part of the control.

-Control Objective 13 - Reporting
+Control Objective 12 - Reporting